 Frank Moody Music Building

 The School of Music occupies the Frank Moody Music Building, which provides a spacious and beautiful environment in which to study and perform.
 The centerpiece of the building is the 1,000-seat concert hall with its Holtkamp organ, standing three stories high with four manuals, 65 stops, and more than 5,000 pipes.
-The building, which has 105,000 square feet of floor space, includes a recital/lecture hall; choral/opera, instrumental, and jazz rehearsal rooms; pipe-organ practice rooms; large teaching studios; 52 practice rooms; a media center; research labs for music education and therapy; and studios equipped for electronic and computer music.
+The building, which has 135,000 square feet of floor space, includes a recital/lecture hall; choral/opera and jazz rehearsal rooms; pipe-organ practice rooms; large teaching studios; 52 practice rooms; a media center; research labs for music education and therapy; and studios equipped for electronic and computer music.
+Additionally, Moody Music Building holds three instrumental rehearsal spaces, one of which is large enough to hold the entirety of the world-renowned Million Dollar Band.
 The Moody Music Building is located at the east end of the University of Alabama campus and has ample parking directly across the street.
 The flowers, trees, and benches in the building’s large courtyard complete the picture of a modern facility in a graceful setting.

 Firms involved in the design of the building include